Dumbbell Shrug: Muscle Worked, Benefits, Variations

 • Hold a dumbbell in one hand with your feet at shoulder width.

-• Let the dumbbell hang down at arm’s length at your side with palm facing your body (neutral grip).
+• Let the dumbbell hang down at arm’s length at your side, with your palm facing your body (neutral grip).

-• Raise your shoulder as high as you can, (imagine trying to touch your ear with your shoulder).
+• Raise your shoulder as high as possible (imagine trying to touch your ear with your shoulder).

 • Squeeze for a brief moment at the top, and then slowly lower all the way back down to the starting position.